 Zero is where you lose yourself.
 Zero is where you’re dead.
 Because you have to be dead before you can be resurrected.
 I woke up this morning thinking about losing all my joints.
 Little by little they just stop moving.
 I imagine myself in the future like a paper doll, or maybe cardboard, because even […]

 I forget God.
 I forget who he is.
 Though I have only to look up at the infinite sky to recognize my insignificance compared to his immensity, I still lose sight of his majesty.
 I wander off into my own definition — the smallness of who I think he is, rather than the expansiveness of […]

 “The serpent deceived me,” the woman said, hoping to mitigate what she was about to say next.
 “That’s why I ate it.”
 She was relieved when God turned his attention to the serpent.

-The killing had been quick and easy.
+A Retelling of Genesis 4 Cain & Abel, Part 1: The Sacrifice The killing had been quick and easy.
 Too easy.
 Abel had suspected nothing and offered no resistance.
-In a moment the light had gone out of his brother’s eyes, “like one of his sacrificial lambs,” Cain thought, but immediately he dismissed it from his mind.
-He had just finished washing his hands.
-The dirt from […]
+In a moment the light had gone out of his brother’s eyes, “like one of his sacrificial lambs,” Cain thought, but immediately he dismissed it from […]

 A Retelling of Genesis 4 Cain loved the smell of the earth.
 His father and mother said it was cursed.
 “Farming was a lot easier back in the day,” his father would say, with that faraway look in his eyes.
 He said God had given them the job of working the earth, and Cain enjoyed […]